 Lewis Kaplan, co-founder and longtime artistic director of the Bowdoin International Music Festival, plans to launch an early summer classical music festival in Portland that will celebrate the music of Johann Sebastian Bach and add to Portland’s growing reputation as a destination for classical music.

-The inaugural Portland Bach Festival will run June 19-24 at churches in Portland and Falmouth.
+The inaugural Bach Virtuosi Festival will run June 19-24 at churches in Portland and Falmouth.
 One concert, “Bach and Beer,” will be scheduled outdoors on the waterfront and feature Portland craft beers.

 “I just started thinking, ‘I want to do more,’ ” said Kaplan, 82, who left Bowdoin after 50 years, during which he made the festival a leader in the education and refinement of young musicians from around the globe.
 “I am not retired, and I thought … Portland would be a very good place to do it, that the time was right.”

 Portland will now be able to boast a summer full of classical music: the Bach festival in June, PORTopera in July and the Portland Chamber Music Festival in August.
 In addition, the Portland Symphony Orchestra’s reputation as a regional orchestra continues to grow, and the chamber festival is expanding to year-round programming.

 Kaplan, senior professor of violin and chamber music at The Juilliard School, has had a long-term love affair with Bach.
 The festival will include four performances in baroque and modern styles, along with lectures and master classes.
 There will be collaborations among musicians from Maine, New York and Europe, as well as performances by two Maine-based chamber vocal ensembles, the Oratorio Chorale and the St. Mary Schola.

 Concerts are scheduled for The Episcopal Church of St. Mary on Foreside Road in Falmouth and the intimate Emmanuel Chapel at St. Luke’s Cathedral in Portland.